 Fast, effortless and 100% online.

-When you’re self-employed and have to drive as part of your job, you can claim back money for the miles you’ve covered for work.
+When you’re self-employed and have to drive as part of your job, you can claim back money for the miles you’ve covered for work, also known as your business mileage, during each tax year.
 This doesn’t include your regular commute.
 As a food delivery rider or courier or even if you just have to travel for meetings, you can claim this flat rate allowance.

 Claim if you drive any of the following vehicles:

-Here are the rates you can claim at:
+Here are the HMRC mileage rates you can claim at:

-To use our calculator, just let us know your vehicle and the miles you’ve travelled in it for work.
-If you use multiple vehicles, calculate them individually and then add them together.
-We’ll let you know what you can claim for each.
+To use our calculator, just input the type of vehicle and the business miles you’ve travelled in it for work.
+Don’t worry if you use multiple vehicles.
+Calculate them individually and then add them together – we’ll let you know what you can claim for each.

-There are a few questions that you should ask yourself to work out whether you can or should claim the mileage allowance.
+There are a few questions that you should ask yourself to work out whether you can or should claim the HMRC Mileage Allowance.
 We say should because if you, for instance, bought the car you’re using specifically to use for work, you can’t claim the cost of the vehicle using this allowance.
-It’s more cost-effective for you to claim what’s known as capital allowances instead.
+It’s more cost-effective for you to claim what’s known as Capital Allowances instead.

 Capital Allowances are a tax relief that you can use on larger work purchases such as a vehicle, equipment and research and development (R&D) costs.

 As a sole trader, you have to claim your capital allowances within 12 months of the 31st January tax return deadline.
 Like we mentioned above, to claim this allowance, you’ll have to file a Self Assessment tax return to HMRC.
 Read more about Capital Allowances on our Taxopedia.

 Manage your self-employed finances in one place with 10/10 bookkeeping tools.
 And all for free – forever and always.